 Cooper University Health Care is the leading tertiary-level provider serving the southern New Jersey region.
 Consumers and physicians recognize the system as being South Jersey’s leading medical center.
 In annual surveys assessing the region’s medical care, Cooper’s physicians are frequently recognized as “Top Doctors” in their fields.
 These world-class physicians are the teachers with whom you will interact during your educational experience.

 The Cooper University Health Sciences Campus is the clinical site of Cooper Medical School of Rowan University (CMSRU), which graduated its first class of medical students in 2016.

-The Rheumatology Fellowship at Cooper University Health Care offers a breadth and depth of clinical rheumatology experience, nationally recognized instruction in musculoskeletal ultrasound, and multidisciplinary didactic and practical instruction in a wide array of allied fields.
+The Rheumatology Fellowship at Cooper University Health Care offers a breadth and depth of clinical rheumatology experience and multidisciplinary didactic and practical instruction in a wide array of allied fields.
 This two-year fellowship program accepts one candidate per year.
 Inpatient consultations are performed at the main campus of Cooper University Hospital in Camden.
 Outpatient experience is gained in Voorhees, NJ.